MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-machine-learning-integration.md

 Then, sampling and normalization are applied to your data as required.
 For classification models, AutoML runs the input data through stratified sampling and balances the classes to ensure the row counts are equal for all.

-AutoML applies several transformations on each selected input column based on its data type, and its statistical properties.
+AutoML applies several transformations on each selected input column based on its data type and statistical properties.
 AutoML uses these transformations to extract features for use in training your ML model.

 The training process for AutoML models consists of up to 50 iterations with different modeling algorithms and hyperparameter settings to find the model with the best performance.
 Training can end early with lesser iterations if AutoML notices that there's no performance improvement being observed.
 AutoML assesses the performance of each of these models by validating with the holdout test dataset.
 During this training step, AutoML creates several pipelines for training and validation of these iterations.
-The process of assessing the performance of the models can take time, anywhere from several minutes to a couple of hours up-to the training time configured in the wizard.
+The process of assessing the performance of the models can take time, anywhere from several minutes, to a couple of hours, up-to the training time configured in the wizard.
 The time taken depends on the size of your dataset and the capacity resources available.

 In some cases, the final model generated might use ensemble learning, where multiple models are used to deliver better predictive performance.